 IM Asset Management's Board considers that there is only one business activity, which is investment management and the associated financial advice and administration functions.
-The remuneration committee concluded in its most recent review of remuneration for this business area (undertaken in April 2020 and with effect from July 2020) that the annualised aggregate total remuneration (excluding fixed benefits according to role grades) for senior management and members of staff whose actions have a material impact on the risk profile of the business was to be £2,151,790 (prior year: £2,065,457).
-This figure covers 24 individuals (prior year: 20) and is split £1,743,415 for fixed remuneration and £408,375 for variable remuneration (prior year: £1,670,207 and £395,250, respectively).
+The remuneration committee concluded in its most recent review of remuneration for this business area (undertaken in April 2021 and with effect from July 2021) that the annualised aggregate total remuneration (excluding fixed benefits according to role grades) for senior management and members of staff whose actions have a material impact on the risk profile of the business was to be £2,351,879 (prior year: £2,151,790).
+This figure covers 25 individuals (prior year: 24) and is split £1,786,550 for fixed remuneration and £565,329 for variable remuneration (prior year: £1,743,415 and £408,375, respectively).
+The variable remuneration figure includes £24,935 of unvested deferred remuneration (prior year: £nil).
 No individuals receive more than €1m total annual remuneration.